JLyne/LiveAtlas/README.md

 ## Support
 If you find a bug, please create an issue with as must detail as possible.
 I'm working on this in my spare time, so fixes are on a best effort basis, but I'll eventually find time for them.

-Please do not contact the Dynmap team regarding any issue with LiveAtlas.
+Please do not contact the Dynmap or Pl3xmap teams regarding any issue with LiveAtlas.
 They will be very upset.

 ## Donate
 If you appreciate my work, feel free to: